hannahyeates/CS686A5-DT/README.md

 # CS686A5-Decision Tree

+NOTE: THIS IS WRITTEN USING PYTHON 2.7.6.
+Please ensure that this version is installed before running code

 This directory contains three files:
 1) DecisionTreeTrain.py which contains all code for learning the decision tree from the training data set
 2) DTNode.py which is the class that contains the node structure for learning the decision tree